woodcrafty/reck/docs/tutorial.rst

 Getting started
 ===============
-First, create a record type like you would create a namedtuple type.
+First, create a reck type like you would create a namedtuple type.

     >>> from reck import recktype
     >>> Person = recktype('Person', ['name', 'age'])